ragnarlevi/GTST/ReadMe.md

 ## What is this package for?

 This package contains code to perform kernel two-sample hypothesis testing on samples of graphs.
-The code additionally allows for estimation of graphs from a real data matrix.
+The code additionally allows for the estimation of graphs from a real data matrix.
+Below one can find a description of the various function inputs available and examples of different use cases this package offers.

 ## How to install